alexandreseris/dataclass_retro_gen/README.md

 # Dataclass Generation using Retro engineering

-A python library without external dependencies to generate dataclasses from one or several dictionaries
+A python library without external dependencies to generate dataclasses from one or several mappings (like dictionaries)

 Can be used to roughly generate classes for an unknown source of data (e.g. an undocummented api or file for instance)